 Temporary emergency fillings

-If you’re experiencing toothache and require an emergency dentist appointment, this may be a result of the pulp (the nerve inside your tooth) being infected by dental decay.
+If you’re experiencing toothache and require an emergency dentist appointment, this may result from the pulp (the nerve inside your tooth) being infected by dental decay.
 In this case, the dentist will first numb the area around the tooth and clean the decay with the appropriate instruments.
 Once the decay is completely removed, your dentist will apply medication around the exposed area of the pulp to help heal the infection.
-To protect the pulp from further infection or irritation and allow it to settle, your dentist will then add a temporary filling.
+Your dentist will then add a temporary filling to protect the pulp from further infection or irritation and allow it to settle.

-Temporary fillings typically break or fall out within a month, so it is of great importance to replace them with permanent once.
+Temporary fillings typically break or fall out within a month, so replacing them with permanent ones is of great importance.
 To protect them, for as long as your doctor has suggested, brush gently around the area and ensure you avoid chewing with the treated tooth.

 The cost of a temporary filling is typically included in the overall quote you’ll be provided with at your initial appointment.